RUGMJ/led-controller/README.md

     A strobe like effect which picks random colours for each block (10) leds
 - Test
     The test effect (Should be set with -t instead)

+## Dbus Control
+Everything the cli can control can be controlled using dbus

+An example command to set the effect to the Rainbow effect: `busctl --user call dev.rugmj.LedController /dev/rugmj/LedController dev.rugmj.LedController1 SetEffect 0`